readthedocs/readthedocs.org/docs/terms-of-service.rst

 This hosting service is intended to host static web pages for All Users.
 Documentation Sites are subject to some specific bandwidth and usage limits, and may not be appropriate for some high-bandwidth uses or other prohibited uses.
-Read the Docs reserves the right at all times to reclaim any Read the Docs subdomain without liability.

 Third party applications